apache/royale-docs/Welcome/Features/actionscript/abstract-classes.md

 ---
 # Abstract classes in ActionScript

-[Apache Royale](../..) adds support for declaring `abstract` classes.
+[Apache Royale](../..) adds support for declaring `abstract` classes in [ActionScript](../AS3.html).
 An abstract class cannot be instantiated using the `new` keyword, meaning that it must be subclassed.
 Additionally, an abstract class may declare `abstract` methods that do not have a function body.
 Abstract methods must be implemented by the concrete subclass, similar to how the methods of an interface must also be implemented.

 ## Enable abstract classes

-Like other [new ActionScript language features](new-language-features.html) that Royale adds, abstract classes are optional and disabled by default.
+Like other [new ActionScript language features](../AS3.html#new-actionscript-language-features-in-royale) that Royale adds, abstract classes are optional and disabled by default.
 To enable abstract classes in your application, use the `-allow-abstract-classes` compiler option.

 ```sh
 mxmlc -allow-abstract-classes MyApp.mxml